MANDALA MK2¶

 Thank you for purchasing the Mandala MK2, and for RTFM !

-The Mandala is an eight channels sequencer with a euclidean basis.
+The Mandala is an eight channels performance sequencer with a euclidean basis.

-It can sequence triggers, toggle gates, send CV and has 8 configurable modulation inputs.
+It can sequence and live play triggers, toggle gates, send CV and build crazy arpeggios, and has 8 configurable modulation inputs.

-The module is pretty intuitive, but reading this document will definitely help you getting the best from your brand new sequencer :)
+The module is pretty intuitive, but reading this document will definitely help you getting the best from your brand new sequencer modular brain :)

 We hope you will enjoy it, and that it will boost your creativity !